Montessori Medical Partnership for Inclusion

 Outreach and Support for an Inclusive World

-Breaking News- AMI/USA Unveils Position Statement on Inclusion
+AMI/USA Unveils Position Statement on Inclusion

-We are pleased to be sharing the news that AMI/USA officially released their Position Statement on Inclusion and Educational Equity on February 16, 2025, at the national conference in Oklahoma City!
+We are pleased to report that AMI/USA officially released their Position Statement on Inclusion and Educational Equity on February 16, 2025, at the national conference in Oklahoma City!
 We are so proud of Catherine Massie of MMPI, member of the HRSJ Advisory Council and chair of the Position Statement on Educational Equity Ad-Hoc Committee.
-Massie along with fellow committee members (including our own Erin Lopez-Brooks) and Ayize Sabater, Ed.
+Massie who, along with fellow committee members (including our own Erin Lopez-Brooks) and Ayize Sabater, Ed.
 D., AMI/USA Executive Director, Dr. KaLinda Bass-Barlow, Chair, AMI/USA Board of Directors, Sheri Bishop, M.Ed., AMI/USA Human Rights and Social Justice Advisor, and Jacqui Miller, Chair, AMI/USA HRSJ Board Committee worked for 3 years to craft the final statement which you can read HERE.

 Our Mission